leandrocp/mdex/README.md

 </p>

 <p align="center">
-  A fast and extensible Markdown parser and formatter for Elixir that converts Markdown to HTML, XML, or back to Markdown.
+  A fast and extensible Markdown parser and formatter for Elixir that converts Markdown to HTML, JSON, and XML.
   Built on top of comrak, a port of GitHub's CommonMark implementation.
 </p>